 The existing policy for nonpoint sources is the State Water Board’s Policy for the Implementation and Enforcement of the Nonpoint Source Pollution Control Program (Nonpoint Source Policy, State Water Board 2004).
 The Nonpoint Source Policy explains how the Plan for California’s Nonpoint Source Pollution Control Program (NPS Pollution Control Program, State Water Board 1999) is implemented and enforced in fulfillment of the requirements of California Water Code, section 13369 (a)(2)(B).
 As indicated in the Nonpoint Source Policy, the most successful control of nonpoint sources is achieved by preventing or minimizing the generation of nonpoint source discharges, and is typically conducted through the implementation of management practices.

 Presently there are no statewide toxicity requirements for nonpoint source dischargers.
 However, pursuant to California Water Code sections 13260, 13263 and 13269, and the Nonpoint Source Policy (2)(c), all current and proposed nonpoint source discharges must be regulated, by one or a combination of administrative tools, that include WDRs, Waivers of WDRs, or prohibitions.
 The San Francisco, Central Coast, Los Angeles, Central Valley, Santa Ana, Colorado River, and San Diego Regional Water Quality Control Boards have adopted WDRs or waivers to address agricultural runoff.
 The North Coast Regional Water Board is in the development phase of a WDR for discharges associated with agriculture.
-In addition, all the Water Boards have WDRS or waivers of WDRS that address a variety of non-point source discharges.
+In addition, all the Water Boards have WDRs or waivers of WDRs that address a variety of non-point source discharges.

 Discharge permit requirements specify monitoring of non-point sources discharges such as agricultural runoff, road projects, grazing allotments, and post fire recovery projects.
 They may also specify the development and implementation of more rigorous management plans and practices to minimize pollutants found in nonpoint source runoff.
 Across the nine Regional Water Boards there are significant differences in the regulatory approaches for irrigated agriculture and other nonpoint sources.
 Some of these differences can be attributed to varying water quality threats posed by the disparate agricultural operations, or other nonpoint sources around the state.
 Other differences can be explained by the need for more stringent requirements to protect vulnerable or impaired receiving waters.